rail5/ocrshot/README.md

 And that text, finally, is copied to your clipboard (ctrl+v to paste)

-Calling 'ocrshot -i' will do the same thing but also invert the colors of the screenshot before pushing it to Tesseract.
-The -i option is best if you use a dark theme (a dark background with light text should be inverted to a light background with dark text for Tesseract)
+Calling **'ocrshot -i'** will do the same thing but also *invert the colors* of the screenshot before pushing it to Tesseract.
+The -i option is best if you use a **dark theme** (a dark background with light text should be inverted to a light background with dark text for Tesseract)

 ## Depends on
- - mate-screenshot (Mate desktop) [If using something else, just replace the "mate-screenshot -a -c" in the shell script with whatever is equivalent for you]
+ - maim (To take screenshots)

- - xclip
+ - xclip (To put text in the clipboard)

- - tesseract
+ - tesseract (For Optical Character Recognition)

- - imagemagick [If running ocrshot -i]
+ - imagemagick (If using the **-i** option for *color inversion*)